YoNixNeXRo/DysonVaacum/README.md

 # DysonVaacum

-draws on a site the type of wanted documents
+draws on a website the type of wanted documents usefull to dl a lot of documents